 Rent and mortgage assistance is available to keep Delaware families in their homes.
 The State of Delaware and New Castle County will contribute a combined $40 million in CARES Act funding to provide payments for qualified applicants to the Delaware Housing Assistance Program or the Delaware Emergency Mortgage Assistance Program.

 Governor Carney signed Executive Order #43, creating the Rapid Workforce Training & Redeployment Initiative to assist Delaware workers and their families who have lost jobs and income due to COVID-19.
-The workforce development program will initially be funded with $10 million of federal CARES Act funding.
+The workforce development program is funded with $15 million of federal CARES Act funding.
 Investments in workforce development were a recommendation of the Pandemic Resurgence Advisory Committee.

 The Delaware Department of Labor will work with the Delaware Workforce Development Board to establish approved training and certification programs for unemployed and underemployed Delawareans.
 Training programs included in the rapid workforce development initiative will focus on in-demand occupations and skills currently demanded in Delaware workplaces.

 The Delaware Contract Poultry Grower Grant Assistance Program will compensate contract poultry growers who had an active grower contract in force on facilities located in Delaware on March 15 when COVID-19 impacted our state, have an approved CAFO permit or have filed a Notice of Intent for CAFO coverage, and do not have business interruption coverage for the losses covered by the grant program.

 For poultry growers who meet these requirements, the grant program will compensate:

 Applicants must complete a W-9 form online (https://esupplier.erp.delaware.gov/) prior to receiving payment.